Uğur Tütüneker: Club career

 Uğur Tütüneker played for Bayern Munich before joining Galatasaray in July 1986.
 He was spotted by the legendary Germany coach Jupp Derwall who signed him for Galatasaray.
 He played at Galatasaray for the rest of his career, wearing the number 7 shirt.
 Uğur Tütüneker retired from professional football after the 1995–96 season.
 In 10 seasons at Galatasaray he has played in 222 competitive matches for Galatasaray, scoring 40 goals.

 During his time with the club, he was one of the Galatasaray's key players, winning 4 Turkish League Championships, 2 Turkish Cup, 3 President's Cup, 1 Prime Minister's Cup and 3 Turkish Sports Writers' Cup.

 Uğur Tütüneker has been praised for his technical ability, his creative playmaking, his dribbling skills as well as his crossing ability.
 He was one of the key players of 1988-89 Galatasaray squad that played Semi Finals in European Champions Cup.
 Uğur Tütüneker scored 2 and set 1 goal up for Galatasaray in their memorable 5-0 victory against Neuchatel Xamax.

 International career

-Uğur Tütüneker played 18 matches for the Turkish national team scoring one goal.
+Uğur Tütüneker played 18 matches for the Turkey national team scoring one goal.
 Uğur Tütüneker suffered injuries throughout his career, preventing him from maintaining a regular spot.